 The Allentown medical malpractice attorneys at Ross Feller Casey handle all cases on a contingency basis.
 That means there will never be a cost to you until a financial award is recovered in your case.
 You don’t have to listen to what the insurance company says.

-If you or a loved one has suffered injuries or wrongful death due to medical malpractice, one of our medical malpractice lawyers in the Allentown, Pennsylvania area can assist you in determining if you have a case.
+If you or a loved one has suffered injuries due to medical malpractice, one of our medical malpractice lawyers in the Allentown, Pennsylvania, area can assist you in determining if you have a case.

 You may still be able to investigate a potential claim even if the injury occurred some time ago.
 But your time may be running out.